bogzbonny/yeehaw/README.md

 cargo run --release --example showcase
 ```

+NOTE this example requires steam locomotive (the `sl` command) to be installed if you want
+to see the train.
+Additionally it should be run from this showcase directory
+for the showcase-tab to work (which runs `cargo run --release --example showcase`).

 ## Quickstart:   <!-- NOTE duplicate in docs/01_getting_started.md:10 -->

 A hello world example with a label and a reactive button: